pisanuw/capstone-demo/README.md

 ## Purpose
 This repository is intended to support you configuring your Docker container to use Google Test to support your Test Driven Development

-## Reminder, Steps for you to follow to open for Setup
+## Part A Steps, If you already have done setup, skip to step 3
 1. Follow Setup Instructions (if you have not yet)
 1. Open up your container that has been setup (skip if already open)
     1. Docker - start the container you made from containers page of docker desktop